My Crucial Catch

 Double Mastectomy and Expanders

 In the early days after surgery, even the simplest tasks felt impossible.
 I couldn’t lift my arms.
 I couldn’t shower or wash my own hair.
 I couldn’t pull a shirt over my head.
-I couldn’t even go to the bathroom without help.
-My world shrank to slow movements, careful steps, and relying on others for the things I had always taken for granted.
-For a time, I was completely bed-ridden.
+I couldn’t even get out of bed or onto the toilet without help.
+Every time I stood up, my wound vac seemed to pull my already tender chest even tighter.

 The Support That Carried Me